yumaito/musical_score/README.md

 Library for representing and analysing musical score.
 This library is implemented along with the definitions of [MusicXML](http://www.musicxml.com/) mainly.
-The goal of this project is handling any kind of musical score, such as MIDI.
+The goal of this project is handling any kind of musical score as ruby class object.

 ## Installation